SleepingTalent/ml-ops-kserve-iris/README.md

 # ml-ops-kserve-iris

+The companion article for this project can be found on [medium](https://medium.com/@jaybono30/deploy-a-scikit-learn-iris-model-on-a-gitops-driven-mlops-platform-with-minikube-argo-cd-kserve-b2f3e2d586aa)

 # Overview
 This is an example demo project demonstrating the use of MiniKube, Argocd and Kserve in ML Ops processes